maga-net/react-query-builder/README.md

 > **Note on Naming:** Despite the repository name, this project is a backend service, not a UI component.
 It simulates the architectural logic of a decentralized bridge oracle.

 This repository contains a Python-based simulation of a critical backend component for a cross-chain bridge: the **Event Listener and Validator Node**.
-This script monitors a source blockchain for specific events (e.g., `TokensLocked`), validates them, and then prepares and signs a corresponding transaction payload for a destination chain.
+This script monitors a source blockchain for specific events (e.g., `TokensLocked`), validates them, and then prepares and signs a corresponding message for the destination chain.

 ## Concept